phorton1/Arduino-theClock3/docs/readme.md

 - **[Trouble Shooting](trouble.md)** - Some common potential **problems** and possible **solutions**
 - **[Notes](notes.md)** - Other Notes and information about the clock

-TODO: In my initial builds of this clock I did not take enough photographs and videos to properly document this project.
+Note: In my initial builds of this clock I did not take enough photographs and videos to properly document this project.
 So, at this time there are **no YouTube videos** and only a limited number of actual **photographs** of the build process on these pages.
 It is my plan to build *another* instance of this clock in the near future,